SIGPLAN/SIGPLAN.github.io/Highlights.md

 ### SIGPLAN Research Highlights Papers

-As of January 2018, 51 papers have been recognized by the SIGPLAN Research Highlights committee, and 30 SIGPLAN papers have appeared in CACM, 18 from the SIGPLAN committee and 12 that were solicited directly by the CACM committee.
+As of July 2020, 58 papers have been recognized by the SIGPLAN Research Highlights committee, and 34 SIGPLAN papers have been selected to appear as CACM Research Highlights.
 This [webpage](/Highlights/Papers) contains the full list of papers.

 ### SIGPLAN Research Highlights Committee